 Response bias is one of the first things to look out for when conducting surveys.
-Also known as survey bias it’s when people unconsciously answer surveys untruthfully.
-It usually happens when people are asked to report on their behaviors but survey design also plays a role in it too.
+Also known as survey bias, people unconsciously answer surveys untruthfully.
+It usually happens when you ask people to report on their behaviors, but survey design also plays a role.

 There are many types of response bias.
 Here are a few you’ll see come up often: